SeryioGonzalez/Azure_IoT_Lab/iothub/README.md

  At this state, the Azure IoT Hub module is created and ready to work.
 Next is to provision a device

 ## Create a device identity in Azure IoT hub
-1. Click in **IoT Devices** in the icon highlighted in red in the previous diagram.
+1. Click in **Devices** in the icon highlighted in red in the previous diagram.
 A window like the one below will show up. <br/>
 2. Click in **New**, as highlighted in red in the image below.

 ![Snapshot](../images/iot-hub-8.PNG "Azure IoT Hub Service")